Print Page

 The Henry Ford study found that 226 patients treated intravenously with vancomycin between December 2005 and October 2008 fared better and were discharged on average one day earlier than 199 patients treated intravenously with the B-lactam antibiotics.

-The study is being presented Oct.
+The study was presented Oct.
 23 at the 48th annual meeting of the Infectious Diseases Society of America Oct.
 21-24 in Vancouver.

 "We believe vancomycin is the better treatment option for managing patients hospitalized with cellulitis," says Hiren Pokharna, M.D., an Infectious Diseases fellow at Henry Ford Hospital and the study's lead author.